project-decode/project-decode.github.io/contact.md

 title: Contact
 ---

-For more information email [Naveed Ishaque](mailto:naveed.ishaque@bih-charite.de)
+The DECODE project is co-ordinated by [Prof Sohyon Lee](sohyonlee@kaist.ac.kr) and [Dr Naveed Ishaque](mailto:naveed.ishaque@bih-charite.de)

 **Organizers**:
-1. [Naveed Ishaque](mailto:Naveed.ishaque@bih-charite.de), Berlin Institute of Health at the Charité, Germany.
-Naveed leads a bioinformatics research group with a strong focus on developing and applying computation methods to better understand spatially resolved transcriptomics data.<br>
+1. [Prof Sohyon Lee](sohyonlee@kaist.ac.kr), Korea Advanced Institute of Science and Technology (KAIST), Korea.
+Sohyon leads the Translational Molecular Phenomics Lab with a strong focus on developing and applying experimental methods to decipher critical elements pertaining to cell fate decisions in normal and diseased development of the human brain.<br>
-2. [Jasmine Plummer](mailto:jasmine.plummer@stjude.org), St Judes, Memphis, USA.
-Director of Center for Spatial OMICs and Developmental Neurobiology.
-Jasmine/s lab uses multi-omics approaches to examine the genetic risk of cancer.
-Co-founder of [GESTALT](https://globalspatial.org/).
+2.	[aveed Ishaque](mailto:Naveed.ishaque@bih-charite.de), Berlin Institute of Health (BIH) at the Charité, Germany.
+Naveed leads the Computational Oncology with a strong focus on developing and applying computation methods to better understand single-cell and spatially resolved transcriptomics data.<br>